quicwg/qlog/draft-marx-qlog-main-schema.md

 The configuration field can be viewed as a generic metadata field that tools can fill with their own fields, based on per-tool logic.
 It is best practice for tools to prefix each added field with their tool name to prevent collisions across tools.
-This document only defines two standard, tool-independent configuration
+This document only defines three standard, tool-independent configuration
-settings: "time_offset" and "time_units".
+settings: "time_offset", "time_units" and "original_uris".

 #### time_offset
 time_offset indicates by how many units of time (see next section) the starting